ginstrom/paladin-novel/chapters/22_house-divided.md

 "Lead her revival," Gond said simply.
 "Not through force or compulsion—but through example.
 As we liberate lands, as we free people from bondage, create spaces where her worship can flourish again.
 Rebuild the ruined temples, train new priests, but always remember—we offer hope—we don't demand faith."

-"I...
-I'm not worthy of such responsibility," Sim protested.
+"I… I'm not worthy of such responsibility," Sim protested.

 "None of us are," Gond replied with a slight smile.
 "But worthiness isn't the point.
 Willingness is.
 Will you serve?"